maximgeller/projects/chrome_extension/tutorial.md

 	});
 });
 ```
 Okay, we did a lot here.
-First we defined a fu
+First we defined a function that sends a message that contains the highlighted text.
+Then we defined a function that contains the response
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4OTYzNzcwOSwtNTE2MzU0NjE4LDQ4NT
+eyJoaXN0b3J5IjpbLTM4OTQ2OTUwOCwtNTE2MzU0NjE4LDQ4NT
 c3NDcyNCwxOTg2OTM3MDc4XX0=
 -->